ab2525/broadbridge/README.md

 ### Prerequisites

 Broadbridge relies on the following python modules.
-It is recommended to install them via `pip` or your distrobution's package manager.
+It is recommended to install them via `pip` or your distribution's package manager.

 ```
 flask